 \section{Introduction}

-Embedding a spanning sparse (di)graph into a dense (di)graph has been extensively studied over decades.
-Finding a sufficient condition that ensures the existence of a spanning structure is one of the central topics in this theme.
+Embedding a spanning sparse (di)graph into a dense (di)graph is one of the central topics in extremal combinatorics and has been extensively studied over decades.
 Arguably, the most natural condition is the minimum degree condition.
-For example, a classical result of Dirac asserts that every $n$-vertex graph $G$ with minimum degree at least $\frac{n}{2}$ contains a Hamiltonian cycle.
+For example, a classical result of Dirac~\cite{dirac} asserts that for every positive integer $n \geq 3$, any $n$-vertex graph with minimum degree at least $\frac{n}{2}$ contains a Hamiltonian cycle.

 Inspired by Dirac's theorem, there were various problems and results regarding the minimum degree threshold for the existence of certain spanning structures.
-One direction is a perfect tiling problem.
-For graphs $G$ and $H$, we say $G$ has a perfect $H$-tiling if $G$ contains a collection of vertex disjoint copies of $H$ that covers every vertex of $G.$ For a complete graph $K_r$ on $r$ vertices, Hajnal and Szemer\'{e}di~\cite{hajnal1970proof} proved that every $n$-vertex graph $G$ with minimum degree at least $\frac{r-1}{r}n$, where $n$ divisible by $r$, contains a perfect $K_r$-tiling.
-For a general graph $H$, K\"{u}hn and Osthus~\cite{kuhn2009minimum} determines the exact minimum degree threshold for the existence of perfect $H$-tiling up to an additive constant.
+One direction is for perfect tilings problem.
+For graphs $G$ and $H$, we say $G$ has a \emph{perfect $H$-tiling} if $G$ contains a collection of vertex disjoint copies of $H$ that covers every vertex of $G.$ For a complete graph $K_r$ on $r$ vertices, Hajnal and Szemer\'{e}di~\cite{hajnal1970proof} proved that every $n$-vertex graph $G$ with minimum degree at least $\frac{r-1}{r}n$, where $n$ is divisible by $r$, contains a perfect $K_r$-tiling.
+For a general graph $H$, K\"{u}hn and Osthus~\cite{kuhn2009minimum} determined the exact minimum degree threshold for the existence of perfect $H$-tiling up to an additive constant.

-Since then, many variants of the K\"{u}hn-Osthus theorem on graph tiling has been considered (for instance, see \cite{balogh2022tilings,han2021tilings,hyde2019degree,lo2015f}).
-Recently, the author~\cite{lee2023perfect} considered a new variant of the tiling problem, subdivision tilings.
-For graphs $G$ and $H$ we say that $G$ has a perfect $H$-subdivision tiling if $G$ contains a collection of vertex disjoint copies of subdivisions of $H$ that covers all vertices of $G.$ Here, we say that $H'$ is a subdivision of $H$ if $H'$ is obtained by replacing each edge of $H$ with vertex-disjoint path.
-The asymptotic behavior of the tight minimum degree threshold for the existence of perfect $H$-subdivision tiling was determined for all graph $H$ in~\cite{lee2023perfect}.
+Since then, many variants of the K\"{u}hn-Osthus theorem on graph tilings have been considered (for instance, see \cite{balogh2022tilings,han2021tilings,hyde2019degree,lo2015f}).
+Recently, the author~\cite{lee2023perfect} considered a new variant of the tiling problem: subdivision tilings. we say that $H'$ is a \emph{subdivision} of $H$ if $H'$ is obtained by replacing the edges of $H$ with vertex-disjoint paths.
+For graphs $G$ and $H$ we say that $G$ has a \emph{perfect $H$-subdivision tiling} if $G$ contains a collection of vertex-disjoint copies of subdivisions of $H$ that covers all vertices of $G.$ The asymptotic behavior of the tight minimum degree threshold for the existence of perfect $H$-subdivision tilings was determined for all graphs $H$ in~\cite{lee2023perfect}.